 Creating False Documentations

-Employee misconduct of this nature refers to the intentional or negligent creation or usage of false documents.
-It can include anything from reporting misconduct, signing false names in a document to reports or other documentation, or submitting a fake employee’s file.
+Employee misconduct of this nature refers to intentionally or negligently creating or using false documents.
+It can include reporting misconduct, signing false names in a document to reports or other documentation, or submitting a fake employee’s file.
 Documents intended to represent a company’s interests must be accurate and trustworthy.

 Violation of Company Policy